ericmjl/protein-systematic-characterization/experiments/20161104-pol-assay-high-throughput/20161104-first-attempt.md

 To-do before next high-throughput attempt:
 - make dilutions of plasmids in strip tubes or 96-well plates so that they can be directly pipetted with the multi-channel

+2016-11-12 Supernatant Extraction Notes

+- Cells did not appear equally distributed or evenly grown in all wells; mediums were of different colors